Manual

 10.0

-Due to the limited range of the Floatmu type, some rounding may still occur:
+Due to the limited precision of the Floatmu type, some rounding may still occur:

 julia> Floatmu{8,7}(303)